rahafoundation/raha-homepage/README.md

 ### Mustache

 The [Mustache templating language](http://mustache.github.io/) is used primarily to allow for partial templates. `yarn build` calls its command line tool to turn the mustache files into matching HTML ones, matching the directory structure of the `src/pages/` directory.

 You can invoke a template by adding the partial to the `src/partials` directory (say, `./src/partials/mySpecialHeader`), and then in any mustache file, you can inject it by inputting `{{> mySpecialHeader}}`.

-A couple limitations:
+A couple limitations/features:

-1. Note that Mustache won't error on build if you gave it a nonexistent name; it just won't inject anything there.
+1. Note that Mustache won't error on build if you gave it a nonexistent name;
+    it just won't inject anything there.
 1. Because of how simple Mustache is, every partial must have unique names.
     Even if they are in different subdirectories of the `src/partials` dir.
     Mustache just names partials based on their file names.
+1. Mustache doesn't care if the templates you give it are valid html or not.
+So for instance, all the styles templates in this project are actually just CSS, because Google AMP requires that all your custom styles go in one `style` tag.
+Gee whiz.

 Mustache can also do things like injecting variables into the templates, but that's not really useful for us since we're not running it in a dynamic